anucha-tk/go_bank/README.md

 ### Dockerfile

-learn build stage for reduce file size see more `Dockerfile`
+learn build stage for reduce file size see more `Dockerfile` and pre-load [migrate](https://github.com/golang-migrate/migrate) and ensure run `start.sh` after postgres container is ready with `wait-for.sh`

 ## Resource